 Facebook vs YouTube live streaming: which is best?

-Once upon a time broadcasting your event required a huge outside broadcast truck, 100’s meters of cables and a crew of 20 riggers….oh and a TV channel to broadcast on!
-Newcast Studios Director Damien Maher has been involved in live broadcast for 20 years and the live streaming industry since 2006, when he was working as Executive Producer of video production at Fairfax Media.
+Until only recently, broadcasting an event required a huge outside broadcast truck, 100’s of meters of cable and a crew of 20…oh and a TV channel to broadcast on.
+I ‘ve been involved in live broadcast for 20 years and the live streaming industry since 2006, working as Executive Producer of video production at Fairfax Media.
 Fairfax was looking into new technologies that circumvented terrestrial TV broadcasting, which was prohibitively expensive, to broadcast key events such as The Budget, federal elections and breaking news events.
 It was this experience that found me in the world of live streaming.

 Free platforms that reach your audience

 What we like to watch

-Television has trained us to appreciate professionalism when it comes to broadcast events.
-You probably don’t notice the multiple camera angles, pro audio and graphics when you’re watching but you would notice them if the event was shot on a single iPhone from the back of the stadium by a bloke who was talking to his mate throughout?
-It’s worth considering this when you are planning your next event – what is your audience watching at the other end and what would they would like to see – seamless content or shaky iPhone?
+When it comes to broadcast events, Television has trained us to appreciate professionally produced content.
+You probably don’t notice the multiple camera angles, pro audio and graphics when you’re watching a game on TV, but would you notice if the event was shot on a single iPhone from the back of the stadium by a bloke who was talking to his mate throughout?
+It’s worth asking yourself this when you are planning your next event – what is your audience watching at the other end and what would they would like to see – seamless, pro content, or shaky iPhone?

 Facebook v YouTube live streaming

-- Mail out links: YouTube Live Stream can be sent as a link over email and doesnt require an account to view – Facebook requires an account to view
+- Email links: YouTube Live Stream can be sent as a link via email and doesnt require a YouTube account to view – Facebook requires an account to view

 - Embed player: YouTube video player can be embedded on any web site and shared on any platform – Facebook only allows viewers to watch on Facebook

 - Comments on or off: YouTube comments can be disabled – Facebook requires a live moderator to delete comments during the stream

 - Notify subscribers via email: YouTube subscribers to your YouTube Channel can be notified of the time and date of the stream – Facebook goes live to your timeline